 5. Managing Escrow Funds

-Can I Sell My House Using Only A Title Company?
+Can I Sell My House Using Only a Title Company?

 In Texas, you aren’t legally required to work with a real estate agent when selling a house.
 Therefore, it is possible to sell your house using only a title company if you so choose.
 However, it’s important to understand that a title company cannot replace a real estate agent.
-Agents and title companies handle different parts of a home sale, and bring expertise that the other does not.
+Agents and title companies handle different parts of a home sale and bring expertise that the other does not.
 Most sellers choose to work with both to make the process smoother, faster, and less stressful, and to cover all their bases during the transaction.
 If you’re searching for a reliable company that buys homes in Harlingen, give us a call at (956) 255-8168 for a no-obligation offer.

 A real estate agent guides you through preparing your home, marketing it, finding buyers, negotiating offers, and overseeing the sale.
 A title company, by contrast, usually gets involved near the end, handling the legal paperwork, escrow, and final transfer of ownership.
 Their role ensures that the transaction is legally sound and protects both parties from future disputes.